shuyangsun/cpp_notes/README.md

 }
 ```

-* lambda expressions typically do not yield performance overhead (e.g., identical to replacing the code).
+* Lambda expressions typically do not yield performance overhead (e.g., identical to replacing the code).

 #### 11.4.3 Capture
-* lambda introducers:
+* Lambda introducers:
 	* **[]**: an empty capture list.
 	* **[&]**: capture by reference.
 	* **[=]**: capture by value.